 Despite some LGBT individuals being afraid to seek treatment because of the social discrimination, intolerance, and stigma that they may experience from the general population as well as simply feeling as if there is no hope for an addiction treatment, there treatment methods available.
 These include:

 - Social support therapies

 - Motivational interviewing / therapy

-Regardless of gender, race or sexual preference addiction and alcoholism does not discriminate.
-It impacts everyone and their families.
-If you or your loved one is suffering from addiction there are treatment options available.
-Including online treatment, LGBT substance abuse treatment centers, LGBT drug rehabs and LGBT residential drug treatment centers.
+Regardless of gender, race or sexual preference, addiction and alcoholism do not discriminate.
+It impacts everyone as well as their families.
+If you or your loved one is suffering from addiction, there are treatment options available.
+Such options also include online treatment, LGBT substance abuse treatment centers, LGBT drug rehabs, and LGBT residential drug treatment centers.